simutool/general/README.md

-This repo hosts the central software unit of the SIMUTOOL Knowledge Management Platform (SKM Platform).
+This repo serves as the entry point to the SIMUTOOL Knowledge Management Suite (KMS) of software.

 ## The Science